-When you make an online report, it is received by the ACT’s SASH Contact Officer, the Quality and Inclusion Officer.
-If you choose to provide your details, they will contact you to talk about support available to you and to discuss your options in response to the information you have provided.
+You can choose to disclose or report to your College’s student support contact or to the ACT’s SASH Contact Officer.
+When you disclose or report, they will advise you of the support available to you and to discuss your options in response to the information you have provided.

 Can I report on someone else’s behalf?

 Yes, you can.
 However, please note that the ACT will generally only investigate when the person who was allegedly assaulted or harassed has given their permission.

 Do I need to report to the police?

 It is your decision as to whether you make a report to the police.
 You may decide to report to the ACT, the police or both.
 We will support you no matter your decision.